olcf/olcf-user-docs/systems/frontier_user_guide.rst

    :alt: Block diagram of the AMD Instinct CDNA2 Compute Unit

-Each CU has 4 Matrix Core Units (the equivalent of Nvidia's Tensor core units) and 4 16-wide SIMD units.
+Each CU has 4 Matrix Core Units (the equivalent of NVIDIA's Tensor core units) and 4 16-wide SIMD units.
 For a vector instruction that uses the SIMD units, each wavefront (which has 64 threads) is assigned to a single 16-wide SIMD unit such that the wavefront as a whole executes the instruction over 4 cycles, 16 threads per cycle.
 Since other